 "In an IU online learning programme, everyone can specialise in the way they want."

-From an administrator to management – IU alumnus Philipp Kleingrothe was promoted to team leader while he was studying for his Master’s in General Management online.
+From an administrator to management – IU International University of Applied Sciences alumnus Philipp Kleingrothe was promoted to team leader while he was studying for his Master’s in General Management online.
 Right at the end of his studies, he was promoted to Head of Overseas Transport of Seacon / ICT GmbH at the Duisburg site.

 When I started my degree at IU, I was taken on by the logistics company Seacon / ICT GmbH as a normal administrator – specialising in sea freight export, instalment procurement and India business development.
 During my studies, I finally settled into the newly created “International Business Affairs” business unit and took over the leadership of the team there while I was studying.